ARRT CT Exam Guide 2026: Pass Faster with a Protocol-First Strategy

 The ARRT Computed Tomography credential is one of the most valuable postprimary imaging credentials because it expands career mobility, shift opportunities, and advanced modality options.
 The problem is that many candidates study CT like a textbook course instead of an exam with specific weighting and predictable traps.

 This guide is built around how ARRT actually scores the CT exam.
-You will get official structure data, domain weighting, high-risk topic clusters, and a 6-week execution plan designed for working technologists.
+You will get official structure data, domain weighting, eligibility and clinical requirements, high-risk topic clusters, and a 6-week execution plan designed for working technologists.

 Exam Format & Structure